rtkilian/data-science-portfolio/README.md

 ### Machine Learning
 * [Modelling House Prices](../master/modelling-house-prices/models.ipynb): An analysis of several linear models to predict the value of a given house in the Boston real estate market.
 Identified the best price that a client can sell their house utilising machine learning.
 The associated report can be found [here](../master/modelling-house-prices.pdf).
+* [Response to Direct Mail Marketing](../master/modelling-consumer-response.ipynb): Using classification techniques, such as logistic regression, discriminant analysis and KNN, to predict whether a consumer will buy a product based on the direct mail marketing they have received.
+The associated report can be found [here](../master/modelling-consumer-response.pdf).

 ### Data Analysis and Visualisation
 * [Modelling House Prices](../master/modelling-house-prices/EDA.ipynb): Visualising how different features contribute to the pricing of a given house in the Boston real estate market.
 The associated report can be found [here](../master/modelling-house-prices.pdf).